LED Tube Lights Guide | What You Need to Know

 Wattage Selection

 One of the most confusing things for buyers new to the LED marketplace is determining the correct wattage for their application.
-This is due to the fact that LED lights require a fraction of the energy used by traditional lighting technologies such as fluorescent to produce the same amount of light, measured in lumens.
-In general, when trying to choose the appropriate LED light wattage for an application, it is best to instead determine the lumen output required.
+This is because LED lights require a fraction of the energy used by traditional lighting technologies such as fluorescent to produce the same amount of light, measured in lumens.
+In general, when trying to choose the appropriate LED light wattage for an application, it is best to determine the lumen output required.
 Once the lumen requirement is determined, the correct LED bulb that meets that requirement can be selected.

 Because most users do not know and do not have any practical way of determining the lumen output of their existing fluorescent lighting, we have created the chart below that compares the lumen output of traditional fluorescent tubes with LEDs: